-As delicious as that sounds, Steak n’ Shake is not the best restaurant you’ll want to seek out if you’re trying to follow a strict keto diet.
+As delicious as that sounds, Steak n’ Shake is not the best restaurant to seek out if you’re trying to follow a strict keto diet.

 In fact, eating out while trying to watch what you eat is not recommended in general because it’s often very hard to get the right ingredients for your dish, especially if you’re also tracking your macros.
-This is because you can do much better by making your own meals at home.
+You can do much better by making your own meals at home.